Skip to main content

 If a test fails, the (optional) message is displayed, which saves time.

-To test a method with several sets of data, use the [DataTestMethod] and [DataRow] attributes.
+To test a method with several sets of data, use [DataTestMethod] and [DataRow]:

 [DataTestMethod]